Rochester Embayment Area of Concern

 The watershed that drains to the Rochester Embayment includes approximately 3,000 square miles and includes all or parts of ten counties (nine in New York and one in Pennsylvania).
 In New York, most of the watershed lies within six counties: Allegany, Genesee, Livingston, Monroe, Ontario, and Wyoming.

-- Rochester Loss of FW Habitat BUI Removal Report-Draft (June 2023)
+- Rochester Loss of FW Habitat BUI Removal Report(September 2023)

 - USGS Streamflow Gauging Stations in Monroe County